CLNEulalia/Sql-Intro/readme.md

 database that already exists called `postgres` so you can type `psql -d postgres`.

 Here's a quick demo.
-I recommend just watching and taking notes for this part.
-Don't try to code along.
+You may choose to code along or just watch!

 ```sql
 help -- general help